 1. What are the City of Fairfax's normal duty hours for Animal Officers?

 Currently our Animal Control Officers typically work Monday through Saturday from 7:00 AM until 6:00 PM and are here half days on Sundays with rotating hours.
 After hours the non emergency police department number should still be contacted, 703-385-7924.
-For situations that require immediate response a Police Officer will respond and if needed an Animal Control Officer will be called in from home.
+For situations that require immediate response a Police Officer will respond initially then if needed an Animal Control Officer will be called in from home.
 General complaints will be followed up on as soon as an Animal Control Officer is on duty.

 2. Why can't wild animals be trapped and taken to other locations?